reactive-react/xreact/README.md

 ```

 ## Features
-Inspired by Redux and Functional Reactive Programming, `react-most` allows you to model user events, actions, and data as reactive streams.
+Inspired by Redux and Functional Reactive Programming, `xreact` allows you to model user events, actions, and data as reactive streams.
 Now you can map, filter, compose, and join those streams to form your application's state.

 ### Purely Functional, Declarative, and Monadic
 In imperatively written code, you describe step-by-step how to process data.
-With `react-most`, we simply define data transformations, then compose them to form our data flow.
+With `xreact`, we simply define data transformations, then compose them to form our data flow.
 There are no variables, no intermediate state, and no side effects in your data flow's data composition!

 ### Composable and Reusable Sinks
 In Redux, reducers' use of `switch` statements can make them difficult to compose.
 Unlike reducers, sinks are reusable observable object.